bisq-network/bisq/README.md

 * bitcoinj integration
 * Setup with account registration and tx with OP_RETURN + embedded and blinded bank account data
 * Offer fee payment with a OP_RETURN tx and fees to miners
+* Pay in to MS fund

 ### Next steps:
-* Other trade variants (Buy BTC taker, Sell BTC offerer, Sell BTC offerer)
+* Payout from MS fund
 * Arbitrator integration
 * Messaging system
+* Other trade variants (Buy BTC taker, Sell BTC offerer, Sell BTC offerer)
 * ...